iamwilhelm/prolly/README.markdown

 specifically for answering questions about probabilities of events based on the samples you've seen before.

-So instead of gathering and counting all the events yourself, you just express probabilities much like how math books have expressed it.
-Being able to express probabilities is useful for writing machine learning algorithms at a higher level of abstraction
+So instead of counting all the events yourself, you just express probabilities much like how math books express it.
+Being able to express probabilities is useful for writing machine learning algorithms at a higher level of abstraction.
+The right level abstraction makes things easier to build.

 We can now making decisions in code not just based on the current data, like `if` statements do, but we can make decisions based on the chance of prior data and the current data, and that makes for smarter software.

 ## What can I use this for?

 There are examples of using Prolly to write learning algorithms.